ScorpionesLabs/MSSqlPwner/README.md

 This tool is supported by multiple authentication methods and described below.

-MSSqlPwner is an advanced and versatile pentesting tool designed to seamlessly interact with MSSQL servers and based on Impacket.

-The MSSqlPwner tool empowers ethical hackers and security professionals to conduct comprehensive security assessments on MSSQL environments.
 ## Disclaimer
 This tool is designed for security professionals and researchers for testing purposes only and should not be used for illegal purposes.